brson/hackmd-collab/rust-compilation-model-calamity.md

 ["vtable"]: todo

 The first results in static method dispatch, the second in dynamic (or "virtual") method dispatch.
 The first is sometimes called "monomorphization", particularly in the context of C++ and Rust, a confusingly complex word for a simple idea.
-You can think of the word as meaning that the generic function representing multiple implementations (or forms) is translated such that each form is implemented by its own instance, each instance a single form.
-"Single form" &mdash; "mono morph".
-Ugh, I can't even explain it clearly.
-Horrible smarty-pants word.

 Again to make this concrete, imagine a hand-translation of both the static dispatch and dynamic dispatch strategies for our two `print` instantiations.
 These are just illustrative examples, and not what the compiler actually produces.